e-matteson/pipit-guide/src/config/mappings/word.md

 Anagram conflicts can also happen if two words have different letters, but the chords for those letters overlap.
 For example, if pressing `m` + `p` produces `z`, then `"map"` and `"zap"` are anagrams of each other.
 When you press all of those switches at once, the keyboard can't know whether you wanted to type an `m` and a `p`, or just a `z`, or some combination of the three.

 This also means that if you rearrange individual letters in the keymap, the anagrams will change, and you'll need to edit the anagram numbers in the dictionary list.
-The `pipit-config` tool will guide you in this process by pointing out both new anagram conflicts and words that have unnecessarily high anagram numbers left over from old conflicts.
+The `pipit-config` tool will guide you in this process by pointing out both new anagram conflicts and words that have unnecessarily high anagram numbers left over from previous conflicts.

 ## Custom chords and briefs